-It is a lake that really looks like a sea.
-When you are on the French shore and you admire the Swiss hills opposite, the expanse of water is immense.
-It is crisscrossed by all sorts of boats including those of the Compagnie Générale de Navigation sur le lac Léman (CGNL).
-Sometimes they seem to have come out of an old film from the beginning of the 20th century, and this slightly old-fashioned style gives them a proud appearance on the blue waters of the lake.
+It's a lake that truly resembles a sea.
+When you're on the French shore and admire the Swiss hillsides opposite, the expanse of water is immense.
+It's crisscrossed by all sorts of boats, including those of the Compagnie Générale de Navigation sur le lac Leman (CGNL).
+Sometimes they look like they've stepped out of an old film from the early 20th century, and this slightly old-fashioned style gives them a proud appearance on the blue waters of the lake.

 The French shore is wedged between the foothills of the Chablais which fall almost right on the Lake Geneva and the sometimes stormy waters when the Joran blows, this violent wind which falls on the lake from the Jura.
 The mountains behind Evian are known as the Alps of Lake Geneva.